 - The Soviet Union may have been confined to history, but you can relive some of that with a Soviet Union (.su) domain, which you can still register today.

 - You can add the .com domain extension to your domain name by simply typing Ctrl + Enter after the domain name.
-You save time and maybe, keyboard life.
+Again, you save time and maybe, keyboard life.

 - The .tv domain extension (ccTLD) is from the island country of Tuvalu.